Scroll Down To Purchase

 “Relevant and interesting, despite the sometimes dry topic of ethics.” -Andrea

-“Kept it interesting with real life scenarios” -Barbara
+“Kept it interesting with real life scenarios.
+No suggestions for improvement.” -Barbara

 “The scenarios and examples were extremely helpful.” -Carey